 |---|---|---|---|

-Location matters a lot.
-Drivers in dense, walkable cities can hit $100 a day without touching a car.
+Location matters.
+Drivers in dense cities can reach $100.00 a day without a car.
 Earnings drop sharply in low-density areas where orders are spread further apart.

 Low-value orders are common.
-A $3 delivery across 12 miles is a losing proposition once fuel and time are factored in, and slow shifts with no orders for an hour happen regularly.
+A $3.00 delivery across 12 miles is a losing proposition once fuel and time are factored in, and quiet shifts with no orders for an hour happen regularly.

-Unlike some competitors, Uber Eats requires drivers to purchase their own equipment.
+Uber Eats requires drivers to purchase their own equipment.
 It's not expensive, but paying out of pocket for required gear adds friction from day one.
-Drivers who eat out during long shifts also find it eats into daily earnings faster than expected.
+Drivers who eat out during long shifts find it cuts into daily earnings faster than expected.

 If delivery driving sounds like too much effort, earning through apps offers a lower-effort alternative worth comparing.